analytixncs/analytix-docs/docs/informer/informer-javascript.md

 ![image-20210423142428927](..\assets\informer-Javascript-YOY-001.png)

-However, if you wanted to actually calculate a difference column for Current and Previous year, you will find that you cannot do this in Informer currently.
+However, if you wanted to actually calculate a difference column for Current and Previous year, you will find that you cannot do this in the Informer Pivot table currently.

-To make this possible, we need to write some Flow steps to create a field that holds each year's values and then another script to do the calculations.
+To make this possible, we need to write some Flow steps to create fields that will hold each year's values and then another script to do the calculations.
 Our end goal will be to create a chart that looks like this:

 ![image-20210423142809485](..\assets\informer_javascript-YOY-002.png)